Three Rivers Petroglyph Site

 EHECATL-QUETZALCOATL

-The Mesoamerican Wind deity’s conical hat is here depicted as a forward-bent horn/plume — the very same design element found on the Horned/Plumed Serpent of the Southwest associated with Quetzalcoatl, road-sweeper for the rains (we note that a corn petroglyph is pecked on an adjacent boulder).
+The conical hat of the Mesoamerican Wind deity is here depicted as a forward-bent horn/plume — the very same design element found on the Horned/Plumed Serpent of the Southwest, i.e. Quetzalcoatl, road-sweeper for the rains (of note: a corn stalk is pecked on an adjacent boulder).

-Because of boulder positioning and strong wind that day (naturally!), taking a photo portrait proved challenging.
-But it turned out fine and symbolically impactful.
+Naturally that day the wind was strong, taking a photo portrait challenging.
+But the result, helped by B&W, is symbolically impactful.
 In the Toltec myth, faced with the ETZN’AB mirror of his arch-nemesis twin Tezcatlipoca, Quetzalcoatl was made to see things.
-That dramatic confrontation with himself becoming the catalyst for his following life journey.
+That dramatic confrontation with himself becoming the catalyst for his next life journey.

 FELINE-SERPENT GUARDIAN OVERLOOKING THE OPEN PLAIN

 The petroglyph that brought me here in the first place.
 Prominently positioned at ridge’s edge, overlooking the open plain.
-Evidently here as watchful guardian for the nearby Jornada Mongollon pueblo — whose inhabitants are assumed to have pecked many of these petroglyphs.
-The elongated neck and snake rattle at tail's end speak for alert watchfulness.
+Watchful guardian for the nearby Jornada Mongollon pueblo.
+The elongated neck and snake rattle at tail's end speak alert watchfulness.

-The pilgrimage to this (personally highly meaningful) petroglyph coincided with (indeed, must have triggered) the dream i had that night… involving a strongly revamped anima image — one heralding a welcoming freshness to the path ahead and fresh challenges along it.
+My pilgrimage to it must have triggered the dream i had that night.
+One involving a strongly revamped anima image — heralding a welcoming freshness to the path ahead, with equally fresh challenges laid along it.

 1 James Maffie — Aztec Philosophy: Understanding A World In Motion